bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Job-Boards-and-The-Hunt.md

 -   <span id="319e"><a href="https://www.whitetruffle.com/" class="markup--anchor markup--li-anchor">whitetruffle</a></span>
 -   <span id="428a"><a href="http://www.crunchboard.com/jobs/" class="markup--anchor markup--li-anchor">crunchboard</a></span>

 **I am intentionally not linking glassdoor because they have irritated me for the last time by insisting I provide a job review every time I want to access their content… (To the makers of glassdoor… HOW MANY TIMES A MONTH DO YOU THINK I CHANGE JOBS!!!!)
-I don’t have 15 minutes to make up a job experience every time I want to read a review.**
+I don't have 15 minutes to make up a job experience every time I want to read a review.**

 ---